 - LED String Lights: Wish

 Modern Wedding Seating Chart Ideas

 The next step to creating successful wedding seating charts is to priorities your VIPs.
-You want your biggest fans as close of possible, which include both sets of parents, grandparents, and siblings.
-You also want your bridal party and their dates nice and close too.
+You want your biggest fans as close as possible, which include both sets of parents, grandparents, and siblings.
+You also want your bridal party and their dates to sit nice and close too.
 Once you’ve coordinated their seats you can start to plan around them.